Quad-Plex/quads-modest-toolbox/README.md

 - @Viperlinox on disc

 TODO:
-- Add vehicle mod options
+- Add vehicle mod options (LOT of work... idk)
-- Add toggle for speedometer to be a banner or license plate related
 - See if GPS coordinates can be controlled through globals, then add a 'Track Player with GPS' option
   - Hmmm...
 Can't find it in globals or the scripts I've implemented in my scanner so far, might not be possible
 - Add Readme and FAQ description for unclear actions
 - More testing with the invisible MOC maybe

 DONE:
+- ~~Add toggle for speedometer to be a banner or license plate related~~
 - ~~TP into spawned vehicles~~
   - ~~TP into other players' vehicles~~
 - ~~Added simple Nightclub safe money loop~~